BitSeal

 GET /api/verify returns the three-axis verdict over any root hash.

-Seals persist to Neon Postgres; verify reads from the same store.
+Seals persist to a public ledger; verify reads from the same store.

 v0.9.0January 2, 2026